remykarem/remykarem.github.io/books-src/system-design-book/src/components/queue.md

 * Trigger — event-driven, or polling, or CloudWatch

 Some things to consider based on the patterns:
+* Concurrent message processing — cron jobs for example, might result in concurrent processing and might not be intended
 * Rate of processing
 * Network latency
 * Error handling (if multiple workers)